 So what better time to do it than the beginning of the year!

-I am sure you here this all year long, but have you looked at it recently.
+Your about page should be looked at regularly.
 Are the pictures up to date.
 Is it dated?
-As in do you have dates in them that shouldn’t be there.
+As in do you have dates in them that shouldn’t be there?
 It’s best to make your about page evergreen.
 That way it looks fresh.

 Categories and Tags:

 Recently, I have reduced my categories.
-I have heard between 10 and 20 is good number.
+I have heard between 10 and 20 is a good number.
 These are the main topics you write about.
-My main categories are family, recipes, celebrations, and a few more.
-Then there are tags that are more detailed such as chocolate, gluten free, strawberries, etc. It is so much easier for your reader to find things if you clean these up and not have so many categories.
+My main categories are finance, recipes, encouragement, and a few more.
+Then there are tags that are more detailed such as chocolate, gluten-free, strawberries, etc. It is so much easier for your reader to find things if you clean these up and not have so many categories.
 Here is a great example.
+I recently updated my thoughts on Categories, read it here.

-I mention this because recently mine disappeared and I read another blogger talking about it in a facebook group.
-So this is on my list to do if it hasn’t been done by the time this publishes.
+The reason I mention this because recently mine disappeared and I read another blogger talking about it in a facebook group.
+So this is finally fixed in time before this published.
 There will be a generic one if you haven’t changed it.
 The favicon is the cute little icon in your browser next to your URL.

 Guest Post Page: